 Clients and colleagues tell me that I am gentle, yet direct.
 I work to create a safe, calm, and nonjudgmental atmosphere, while holding space to acknowledge and process difficult thoughts, feelings, sensations, and experiences.
 My approach to therapy tends to focus on strengths: I operate from the viewpoint that we are all doing the best we can at any given moment, and that we are each the experts on our own lives and experiences.

-I have had specialized training related to trauma, birth trauma, LGBTQIA+ concerns and affirmative therapy, somatic interventions, anxiety disorders, neurobiology, psychological first aid, sexuality, poly and kink relationships, Cognitive Behavioral Therapy, Gottman Method Couple Therapy, and EMDR, among other things.
-I am a Certified Transgender Care Therapist, Certified Safe & Sound Provider and Remote Provider, and certified PREPARE/ENRICH facilitator.
+I have had specialized training related to trauma, birth trauma, LGBTQIA+ concerns and affirmative therapy, somatic interventions, anxiety disorders, neurobiology, psychological first aid, sexuality, poly and kink relationships, Cognitive Behavioral Therapy, and Gottman Method Couple Therapy, among other things.
+I am an EMDRIA Certified EMDR Therapist, Certified Transgender Care Therapist, Certified Safe & Sound Provider and Remote Provider, and certified PREPARE/ENRICH facilitator.
 I also have a certificate in Maternal Mental Health from Postpartum Support International, am trained in AIR Network, and am a registered yoga teacher (RYT-200).
 Additionally, I am an AAMFT and MN Board Approved Supervisor, providing training and learning opportunities for students and individuals seeking licensure as marriage and family therapists.

 Get in touch today to set up an appointment, or request a free 15 minute phone consultation to see if we will be a good fit.